thecodersguilduk/wda-curriculum/lessons/debugging.md

 At the end of this training you will be able to:
 1. Understand best practise for debugging
-2. Use DevTools to debug JavaScript
+2. Use DevTools to debug
 3. Use the browser to identify and work through issues

 ## Requirements